Preston-Landers/Prompt-Like-A-Pro/README.md

 # Prompt Like a Pro

+By Preston Landers.
+Feel free to share and reuse per the [copyright license](./LICENSE).
+I would appreciate a link back or credit.

 This is my attempt at distilling what I've learned about interacting with AIs (mainly Large Language Models or LLMs) and some of my personal notes on terminology and other concepts.
 Although I mainly use AI for coding and software architecture, network debugging, etc., this advice should be broadly applicable to most people who are trying to move beyond simple "how do I do X?" type prompts and really unlock more power.
+This information is up to date as of June, 2025.

-If you just want a quick summary, read the [TL;DR](#tldr).
+If you just want a quick summary, read the [TL;DR](#tldr-too-long-didnt-read).
 You can also get a quick overview of some major
 [cloud AI providers](#about-the-major-cloud-providers).

 The [prompting tips](#prompting-tips) are in approximate order from more general